Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

       - [OWASP](https://owasp.org/Top10/A02_2021-Cryptographic_Failures/#how-to-prevent)
   - Changing the default salt from "cookie-session" to something more secure using Google Cloud Platform KMS API RNG in the Cloud HSM
     - The randomly generated 64 bytes salt will be stored in Google Cloud Platform Secret Manager API.
-  - Using Google Cloud Platform KMS API RNG in the Cloud HSM for the symmetric key (4096 bits) used in the HMAC algorithm.
+  - Using Google Cloud Platform KMS API RNG in the Cloud HSM for the symmetric key (4096 bits) used in the HMAC algorithm as Flask session's secret key.
     - Ensures high entropy
       - Generated key will have a high entropy as it is generated using a cryptographically secure random number generator (RNG) in the Cloud HSM.
       - Since the max cookie size is 4093 bits, specified in Flask's default configuration, a key size must be at least 4093 bits will be needed to ensure high entropy as the key size must match the message size.